Australian Women's Register

-Keneally, Kristina Kerscher (1968 - )
+(1968 – )

-Premier, Social worker, Teacher and Politician
+• Occupation Politician, Premier, Social worker, Teacher

 Summary

-Active in student, religious and union affairs since 1990, Kristina Keneally is the first American born member of the N.S.W.
+Active in student, religious and union affairs since 1990, Kristina Keneally was the first American born member of the N.S.W.
 Parliament.
 In 2003 she was an ALP candidate elected to the New South Wales Legislative Assembly seat of Heffron.

 After being re-elected in 2007, she became the Minister for Ageing and Disability Services and was subsequently appointed Minister for Planning by incoming Premier Nathan Rees in September 2008.
 She held the position of the NSW Government's Spokesperson for World Youth Day 2008.

 On 3 December 2009 the Australian Labor Party caucus elected Keneally to replace Nathan Rees as leader of the parliamentary party.
 She was sworn in as Premier on 4 December, 2010.
+She led the Labor Government to defeat at the 2011 election and was replaced as Leader of the ALP by John Robertson in March 2011.
+She resigned from the Parliament on 29 June 2012.

 Details